shapr/extralogical.net/about.md

        src="$root/images/me.jpg">
 </div>

-I'm **Benedict Eastaugh**, a postgrad studying for an MA in logic and philosophy of mathematics at the University of Bristol.
+I'm **Benedict Eastaugh**, a postgrad studying logic and philosophy of mathematics at the University of Bristol.
 Like most people in the universe these days, I'm on Twitter as [@extralogical][twitter].

 To get in touch, email me at [benedict\\@eastaugh.net][mail].

-My philosophical interests lie in formal logic and formal approaches to philosophy; foundational questions in the philosophy of mathematics; and the philosophy of mind and perception.
+My research interests include foundational questions in the philosophy of mathematics; using inductive logic to describe the dynamics of neural networks;
+and structuralism about mathematics and metaphysics.

-An avid programmer, my current [projects] include [Firmin][firmin], a JavaScript animation library, and various experiments with [Haskell][haskell].
-I also have well-publicised addictions to coffee, [notebooks], and the work of [J.G.
-Ballard][ballard] and [Philip K. Dick][pkd].
+I also do a certain amount of programming: my current [projects] include [Firmin][firmin], a JavaScript animation library, and various experiments with [Haskell][haskell].
+My addictions to coffee, [notebooks], and the work of [J.G.
+Ballard][ballard] and [Philip K. Dick][pkd] have been well-publicised.
+[Books on Extralogical][books] is a terrible guide to what I read, but a good one to what I finish.

 Extralogical's HTML is generated with [Hakyll][hakyll] and resides on [Linode][linode].